ethanjli/phyllo/presentation.md

 Data presentation protocol functionality is decomposed into various serialization strategies in a single document layer.
 The document layer exchanges structured data payloads serialized as blobs of bytes, together with a serialization format identifier and a schema identifier to specify how the body should be deserialized and parsed by the application running over the document layer.

-The conventional Document Link serialization format for communication with embedded systems is [MessagePack](https://msgpack.org/) (v5/2.0 specification, which distinguishes between strings and binary data), while the conventional serialization format for communication between computers is JSON.

 ## Document